PikaFr/insatllation-paquets-debian/README.md

 ### Prerequisites

-Make sure you are running the script on a Debian 12 system.
+Make sure you are running the script on a Debian 12 system, you must also have downloaded wget (`apt-get install wget`) and you must be logged in as root.

 ### Download and Execute